tonyhungry/EBC2109-NetEcon/README.md

 # EBC2109-NetEcon

 Resources for the course: EBC2109 Network Economics at the School of Business and Economics, Maastricht University.
+This course is taught using R.

 In this repository, you can find some of the slides I've used for the tutorials as well as some sample codes where the students have looked at.
+Please note, this repo is under heavy construction.

 **[Core Text Recommendation]**